websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/publishing-documents.md

 ## Using the Asset Publisher Widget

-The [Asset Publisher](../../site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-intro.md) widget can publish different assets and collections based on criteria.
+The [Asset Publisher](../../../site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-intro.md) widget can publish different assets and collections based on criteria.
 You can use it to display content from your Documents and Media library.

 ## Using Documents in Other Assets

 It is easy to add your documents or media files to other types of assets:

-### In Web Content
+### Web Content

-1. To be able to add documents or media to your Web Content, first [create a Structure](../../../web-content/web-content-structures/creating-structures.md) that contains a field for documents and media.
+1. To be able to add documents or media to your Web Content, first [create a Structure](../../web-content/web-content-structures/creating-structures.md) that contains a field for documents and media.

 1. Go to the Structures tab of the Web Content application to create a new Structure.
 Drag and drop the Documents and Media field onto the Structure.